 The Ethics of Lethal Autonomy

-Michael Schmitt, a professor of international law at the US Naval War College, has argued that the existing laws of armed conflict apply to autonomous weapons as well as human combatants, and that the question is whether a particular autonomous system can comply with the requirements of distinction (between combatants and civilians), proportionality (ensuring civilian casualties are not excessive relative to military advantage), and precaution (taking feasible steps to minimize civilian harm).
-These are empirical questions about the capabilities of specific systems, not principled objections to autonomy as such.
+Michael Schmitt, a professor of international law, has argued that the existing laws of armed conflict apply to autonomous weapons as well as human combatants, and that the question is whether a particular autonomous system can comply with the requirements of distinction (between combatants and civilians), proportionality (ensuring civilian casualties are not excessive relative to military advantage), and precaution (taking feasible steps to minimize civilian harm).

 Trolley Problems for Self-Driving Cars